dev-formata-io/stof/web/README.md

 Take a look first at the Stof test suite in `src/tests/tests.stof`, this will give a good jumping off point, but there's a lot to do still overall.
 We'll update this section as the project progresses with more details on how you can specifically get involved.

 There are lots of opportunities to contribute and use Stof.
 If you have ideas or want to get involved, just reach out and we'll make it happen.

+Please also consider sponsoring and supporting this project as it's the only way we'll make strides towards our vision of a world where data is more secure, easily governed, and readily available - one with efficient and user-friendly access to high-quality data that is simple and native to the federated and decentralized world we are quickly moving towards.

 ## License
 Apache 2.0.
 See LICENSE for details.